f5devcentral/f5-big-iq-pm-team/f5-bigiq-onboarding/README.md

     Public Cloud deployments ([AWS](https://techdocs.f5.com/kb/en-us/products/big-iq-centralized-mgmt/manuals/product/big-iq-centralized-management-and-amazon-web-services-setup-6-0-0.html)/[Azure](https://techdocs.f5.com/kb/en-us/products/big-iq-centralized-mgmt/manuals/product/big-iq-centralized-management-and-msft-azure-setup-6-0-0.html)):

     - Deploy the instances with min 2 NICs
-    - Create an EIP and assign it to the primary interfaces for each instances
+    - Create an EIP and assign it to the primary interfaces for each CM instances
-    - Make sure you have the private key of the Key Pairs selected used by the instances
+    - Make sure you have the private key of the Key Pairs selected
     - Copy your private key in the under the f5-bigiq-onboarding directory and name it ``privatekey.pem``and apply correct permission ``chmod 600 privatekey.pem``
     - Configure the network security group for the ingress rules on each instances